robotics-at-maryland/tortuga/sandbox/ice/readme.txt

 Then, inside this directory, type "scons".

 How to run:
-Fire up a shell in this directory and type "build/testserver".
-This will launch a C++ application that will provide a service.
+Fire up a shell in this directory and type "build/mockserver".
+This will launch a C++ application that will provide a factory service that creates mock vehicles.

-Then fire up another shell in this directory and type "build/python/testclient".
+Then fire up another shell in this directory and type "build/python/mockclient.py".
-This will send 1000 pairs of setSpeed/getSpeed commands to the server.
-In both terminals you should see some messages that occur when the methods get called.

-If you are in an adventurous mood, type "./toomanyclients.sh 5000".
+This will provide you with a Python shell from which you can create and manipulate vehicles served by "build/mockserver".